mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Prone

 One of the classics—you drop to the ground to get a stable shot and make yourself tougher to shoot.
 The character’s movement rate is reduced to 2 yards and they cannot Move more than once per turn while Prone.
-They get Advantage Defense vs. ranged and Disadvantage Defense to melee.
-Advantage attack rolls with firearms and projectile weapons (not bows)..
+They get ADVANTAGE Defense vs. ranged and DISADVANTAGE Defense to melee.
+ADVANTAGE attack rolls with firearms and projectile weapons (not bows)..

 #### Silent #